- Website Guide

 Click on ' Save ' or press ' Alt ' + ' S ' to save your options.

-Note: If this does not work, it could be your computer settings are unable to make changes due to local IT policies - contact your local IT support for further help.
+Note: If this does not work it could be because your computer settings cannot be changed due to local IT policies - contact your local IT support for further help.